vimona3ds/diverge-3/docs/development_diary.md

   - Support for async error listeners
   - Enhanced debugging capabilities with self-time tracking in profiler
   - More accurate performance metrics with proper statistical analysis

+Latest improvements (as of [Current Date]):
+- Fixed TypeScript errors in NodeProcessor implementation by improving port type compatibility checks
+- Enhanced AssetManager with better error handling and resource cleanup
+- Refined Scheduler implementation with more precise timing and FPS control
+- Improved test coverage for edge cases and error conditions
+- Added better type safety throughout the core components
+- Enhanced error handling with more detailed stack traces and error relationships
+- Optimized performance monitoring with nested mark tracking
+- Improved memory management with smarter cleanup strategies

 The Core Engine is now in a very robust state with comprehensive error handling, performance monitoring, and type safety.
 The recent improvements have significantly enhanced its reliability and maintainability.
 The next focus should be on completing the integration tests to ensure all systems work together seamlessly.